tomKPZ/pykak/README.md

 ```

 ### Raw IO
-In most cases, raw IO is not necessary.
-However, it may be useful to batch multiple IOs together.
+Raw IO may be useful to batch multiple IOs together, or to send data for each buffer with `eval -buffer *`.

 `pk_send data` and `pk_sendq data`: Sends `data` from Kakoune to python.
 The `q` variant sends the data quoted.
 It only makes sense to run these commands during a `keval` since that's the only way to obtain the data, otherwise the data will be discarded.  `keval` returns a list of data sent from these commands.

-The below snippet prints `['hello world', ['hello', 'world']]`.

 ```python
 python %{